-Sr. Claim Amount Ombudsman's Complainant
+Sr. No. Claim Amount Ombudsman's Complainant

-No. (Rs.
-In crores) Office
+Rs.
+In crores Office

-1. 1.25 At various places 57 cases filed before Banking Ombudsman at various places
+1. 1.27 At various places 54 cases filed before Banking

+Ombudsman at various places

-- c) There are no matters likely to affect operation and finances of the Company including disputed tax liabilities. - d) There is no criminal prosecution launched against the Company and the Directors for alleged offences under the enactments specified in paragraph 1 of Part I of Schedule XIII to the Companies Act, 1956 except as stated under: - 1.
-CBI has filed a charge sheet against one of our employee Shri Sanjeev Gupta allegedly for conspiring with Prakash Industries Ltd. relating to the lease transaction of Air Pollution Control Equipment.
-The Bank is fighting his case as his role was limited only to the preparation of the cheque and has filed a criminal Revision Petition before the High Court, Delhi for discharging the said employee. - 2.
+- c) There are no matters likely to affect operation and finances of the Bank including disputed tax liabilities. - d) There is no criminal prosecution launched against the Bank and the Directors for alleged offences under the enactments specified in paragraph 1 of Part I of Schedule XIII to the Companies Act, 1956 except as under: - 1.
 The Labour Officer at Kochi filed a prosecution against CMD in the capacity as the principal employer u/s 24 of C.L.A Act.
 A Writ Petition was filed in High Court of Kerala at Ernakulam and order was passed on 31st October 2003 staying all the proceedings.
-(Miner offence which is compoundable for Rs.
-1000) - 3.
+(Minor offence which is compoundable for Rs.1,000/-) - 2.
 The Labour Enforcement Officer, Cochin (Kochi) has also filed two complaints one being S.T.
 Case No.462 of 2005 and the other being S.T.
 Case No.463 of 2005 before the court of Judicial Magistrate First class, Calicut u/s 24 of the C.L.A.
 Act against CMD as a principal employer.
-Stay has been granted by Kerala High Court. - 4.
+It is decided to file substitution petition u/s 205 of Criminal Procedure Code before Kozhikode Court to substitute CMD in lieu of a third person. - 3.
 A dismissed employee Mr. Asthana (Executive) had filed conciliating proceedings.
 The conciliation proceedings failed.
-The issue may be referred to Labour Court, We have not received any intimation. - 5.
-A Criminal case was filed by one Sunil Chandik Patil a tractor dealer in the court of Judicial Magistrate First Class, Tasgaon Dist.
+The issue may be referred to Labour Court, We have not received any intimation. - 4.
+The Criminal case was filed by one Sunil Chandik Patil a tractor dealer in the court of Judicial Magistrate First Class, Tasgaon Dist.
 Sangli. against Mr. Ranendra Naik (Ex Branch Head Kolhapur), Mr. Gautam Annigeri (Ex.
 Agri.
-Officer Kolhapur br.), Mr. P Krishnamoorthy (the present Branch Head Kolhapur), Dr. P J Nayak (CMD), Mr. Niranjan Tinaikar (Agri Cluster Head Sangli).
+Officer Kolhapur br.), Mr. P Krishnamoorthy (the present Branch Head Kolhapur), Dr. P J Nayak (CMD), Mr. Niranjan Tinaikar (Agri Cluster Head - Sangli).
 The said court had passed the order on 29.05.06 directing the Police to hold the investigation u/s 156 (3) of Cr.
 P.C and submit its report before 30.06.06.
 However, it is understood that looking to the criminal background of the complainant and our FIR was pending against him, Police did not take any steps in this regard.
 In the meanwhile Bank had filed the Writ Petition before High Court Mumbai for quashing of the criminal case.
-The Hon, ble High Court after preliminary hearing passed the order that no coercive action steps should be taken against bank officials if they cooperate in investigation.
+The Hon', ble High Court had after preliminary hearing passed the order that no coercive action steps should be taken against bank officials if they cooperate in investigation and also directed the police to investigate and submit their report.
+The Petition is like to come on board in due course.